-One of the things many Americans find quite surprising about the UK is the fact that Halloween, as a general rule, isn't as big of a deal there.
-Before we go any further, I should make it very clear that we'll be generalizing a lot in this piece.
-In either country, you'll find exceptions to the rule – Americans who completely ignore Halloween and Brits who adore it – but we'll be focusing on the broader picture.
+One of the things many Americans find quite surprising about the UK is the fact that Halloween, as a general rule, isn't as big of a deal as it is in the United States.
+Before we go any further, I should make it very clear that we'll be generalising a lot in this piece.
+In either country, you'll find exceptions to the rule – Americans who completely ignore Halloween and Brits who adore it – but we'll be focusing on the bigger trends.

 Halloween in the United Kingdom: The History